Honoring the Masters. Sharing the Journey.

 If I had to pick one specialty, I’d have to say it would be the analysis of differences between Western classical and commercial singing styles.
 And then, to dig down deeper, to further discern the ingredients of opera, operetta, legit musical theater, pop, rock, R&B, jazz, and country.
 Then the goal was to attempt to master these styles as a singer and be able to teach them as well.

-How did you discover your calling for your speciality?
+How did you discover your calling for your specialty?
 How did it start?

 When I was 6, I began lessons in musical theater singing, experienced hoarseness, then studied classical singing at age 7.
 But then, when I wanted to be able to sound like singers on the radio, my teacher became very distressed.
 I instinctively knew that pop singing could be done safely and spent the next decades trying to figure out how to do that without losing everything I had worked for up to that point.